CUH Logo

 Grade 2 or 3 oesophageal varices (large varices in the gullet), or grade 1 oesophageal varices with “red signs”: Large varices in the gullet have a one in three chance of bleeding, and for this reason we will recommend that you start treatment to reduce the bleeding risk.

 There are two methods of treatment.
-One is a tablet called a beta-blocker, and the other is a procedure called band ligation (“banding”) that is done during the gastroscopy.
-Both the betablocker and the banding are equally good at treating varices and reduce the likelihood of bleeding from one in three to one in ten.
-The choice of treatment will depend on your preference and other medical factors, which your doctor or nurse will discuss with you if you are diagnosed with varices.
+One is a tablet called carvedilol (a beta-blocker), and the other is a procedure called band ligation (“banding”) that is done during the gastroscopy.
+Both the beta blocker and the banding are equally good at treating varices and reduce the likelihood of bleeding from 1 in 3 to 1 in 10.
+The choice of treatment will depend on your preference and other medical factors, which we will discuss with you.

 Further information about beta-blockers and banding is provided below: